ClickCease

 You deserve to be fully compensated for the hours you work.
 But you may be losing out on wages that you’ve earned because your employer does not properly calculate your regular rate of pay or your overtime rate.

 Many employees understand the general concept that they are entitled to overtime pay at 1.5 times their regular rate of pay.
-However, they often do not realize all the items that should be accounted for in calculating their regular rate of pay, which is used to determine overtime wages.
+However, they often do not realize all the items that should be included in calculating their regular rate of pay, which determines overtime wages.

 Read on for everything you need to know about rate of pay calculations.
 Many employees also don’t understand when they’re entitled to overtime pay.
 We cover that issue in a separate blog – click here.